Configure booking restrictions

 - optional daily and weekly caps when the same Activity repeats often

-- a kids workshop may use
+- a kids workshop might allow 1 per day

-Keep generic Touchpoint restrictions separate
+Keep broader Touchpoint restrictions separate

 Related